jsuwmc/we/README.md

-# This repo is no longer active supported, a new project is started and C source not opened.
-But libraries and headers opened at
+# This repo is no longer active supported, a new project is started and source code opened at
 # https://github.com/autoas/ssas-public

 # as